liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/07-bundle-classloading-flow.markdown

 [TOC levels=1-4]

 The OSGi container searches several places for imported classes.
-It's important to know where it looks and in what order. @product@'s classloading flow for OSGi bundles follows the OSGi Core specification.
+It's important to know where it looks and in what order. @sharepoint@'s classloading flow for OSGi bundles follows the OSGi Core specification.
 It's straightforward, but complex.
 The figure below illustrates the flow and this article walks you through it.